SUNY Oswego

 • The GA for Student Wellbeing will report to the Assistant Dean of Students for Student Wellbeing and will attend weekly one on one meetings, will attend Student Affairs and ODS meetings, trainings and events as the schedule permits.

-• Participation in Divisional leadership training or other professional development as schedule allows
+• Maintain good working relationships with staff, faculty and students Participation in Divisional leadership training or other professional development as schedule allows

 • Serve as liaison with student organizations and student leaders

-• Support College policies and guidelines
+• Support University policies and guidelines

 • Demonstrate professionalism